-Of course, if we were comparing regular sugar with HFCS 90 (90% fructose), then regular sugar would be far more desirable, as excessive consumption of fructose can be very harmful.
+Of course, if you compared regular table sugar and HFCS 90, which has 90% fructose, regular sugar would be far more desirable, as excessive consumption of fructose can be very harmful.

-Bottom Line: High fructose corn syrup and sugar are almost identical.
-The main difference is that in sugar, the fructose and glucose molecules are bound together.
+SUMMARY High-fructose corn syrup and table sugar (sucrose) are almost identical.
+The main difference is that the fructose and glucose molecules are bound together in table sugar.

 The liver is the only organ that can metabolize fructose in significant amounts.
-When the liver gets overloaded, it turns the fructose in the fat (4).
+When your liver gets overloaded, it turns the fructose into fat (4).

-High fructose corn syrup and regular sugar have a very similar blend of fructose and glucose (with the ratio about 50:50), so we would expect the health effects to be largely the same.
+High-fructose corn syrup and regular sugar have a very similar blend of fructose and glucose — with a ratio of about 50:50.

-Bottom Line: Many studies have shown that sugar and high fructose corn syrup are identical in their effects on health and metabolism.
-Both are seriously harmful when consumed in excess.
+SUMMARY Many studies show that sugar and high-fructose corn syrup have similar effects on health and metabolism.
+Both are harmful when consumed in excess.

-Commonly used high fructose corn syrup (HFCS 55) is virtually identical to regular table sugar.
+The most common form of high-fructose corn syrup, HFCS 55, is virtually identical to regular table sugar.

-There is currently no evidence to suggest that one is worse than the other.
+Evidence to suggest that one is worse than the other is currently lacking.